wazzy88/Wshaikh/README.md

  This repository was created to show the configuration of the cloud network built on the azure platform, along with the penetration testing of the cloud infrastructure.

- The objective here is to briefly cover the following in three main parts:
+ The objective here is to briefly cover the following in three main areas:

 Part 1
 - A visual of the network via a network diagram.